rilysh/scripts/README.md

 ## scripts
 Some shell scripts, I created for my work.
-Feel free to use them, or open and issue or PR.
+Feel free to use them.